 People can start using food tracking tools by recording what they eat and when they eat it.
 Once this has become routine, they can also track other factors, such as how much they eat and the calorie content of meals and snacks.

 Plenty of free resources exist to help people keep a record of what and when they eat.
-The National Institutes of Health (NIH) offer a daily food and activity diary that people can use.
+The National Institutes of Health (NIH) offer a

 People who practice mindfulness aim to focus on their moment-to-moment experiences, emotions, and thoughts in a nonjudgmental way.

 More conclusive evidence is necessary, but it seems that mindful eating may help prevent overeating.
-A 2014 review of 21 studies found that 18 reported that mindful eating habits led to an improvement in targeted eating behaviors, such as binge eating and emotional eating.
+A

 To practice mindful eating, focus on the sensations that food produces on the tongue, how it smells, its texture, and whatever other qualities it may possess.
 While doing so, observe the thoughts and emotions that eating causes.